sphinx-gallery/sphinx-gallery/doc/syntax.rst

 Simple examples
 ===============

-This are the base of a python script of module.
-The structure follows a leading docstring that must reStructuredText syntax and a header.
+This is the base of a python script of module.
+The structure follows a leading docstring that must follow reStructuredText syntax and a header.
 Then the executable code of your script.

-For a quick referece have a look at the example :ref:`sphx_glr_auto_examples_plot_gallery_version.py`
+For a quick reference have a look at the example :ref:`sphx_glr_auto_examples_plot_gallery_version.py`

 In this 2 block structure.
 The website is rendered ordered with